PT, DPT, OCS

 and Human Sciences as a founding member of the Health Educators Academy.
 His practice

-expertise is in musculoskeletal health and health promotion.
+expertise is in musculoskeletal health, prevention, and health promotion.
+Prior to

 Primary Teaching Responsibilities

 - PT 811 Physical Therapy Science I

 - PT 815 Medical Screening, Diagnostics, and Pharmacology I